-PSY-757 Teaching of Psychology: Course Development, 4 semester credits
+PSY-757 Teaching of Psychology: Course Development

 This course introduces doctoral students to the teaching of psychology at the university level.
 Course includes analysis of pedagogical principles and research.
 Students learn to apply pedagogy to develop university level psychology courses.